moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/05_slides.md

 ## **4 Editing Slides (Edit Mode)**

 Edit Mode allows users to edit the contents of the slide.
-This means that any [**MoLöwe Tool**](docs/moloewe-tools/00_overview.md)
+This means that adding a [**MoLöwe Tool**](docs/moloewe-tools/00_overview.md)
-(e.g. Graphs, Maps, Range Sliders, Buttons, etc.) that the user wants to place into a slide can be done by entering the Edit Mode.
+(e.g. Graphs, Maps, Range Sliders, Buttons, etc.) to a slide needs to be done by entering the Edit Mode.

 To edit a slide (in this case "Slide 1"), click on the name of the slide.